Sasine: Additional explanations

-A Register of Sasines was created in every locality by the Registration Act 1617.
+A Register of Sasines was created in every locality by the Registration Act 1617 (c.
+16 (S)).
 It functions to this day on a national level as the General Register of Sasines.

 Transfers of property were originally by symbolic delivery, by handing over a clump of ground or a stone or similar object on the property itself, and then registering the "deed of conveyance" in the local "Register of Sasines".
-The term 'Instrument of Sasine' was actually the recording of the event of the symbolic delivery of the property as witnessed, and minuted, by a Court Official in attendance for that purpose.
-Actual sasines on the land itself were made unnecessary by an act of 1845.
-The "instrument of sasines" was superseded by the recording of the conveyance with a "warrant of registration" by an act of 1858.
+The term 'Instrument of Sasine' was actually the recording of the event of the symbolic delivery of the property as witnessed, and minuted, by a court official in attendance for that purpose.
+Actual sasines on the land itself were made unnecessary by an the Infeftment Act 1845 (8 & 9 Vict. c.
+35).
+The "instrument of sasines" was superseded by the recording of the conveyance with a "warrant of registration" by the Titles to Land (Scotland) Act 1858 (21 & 22 Vict. c.
+76).
 The last legal ceremony of sasine in Scotland was performed in 2002 as Glenmorangie handed over the land of St Mary's Chapel in Easter Ross to the Cadboll Trust.

 The corresponding term in English law was livery of seisin (but not the term seisin).